 All our reading books are colour coded with the Cliff Moon code.
-Children work through the colours according to their ability.
+Once reading confidently, children work through the colours according to their ability including their phonics knowledge.
 A reading book is taken home each evening by each child, together with a reading record book.
 Parents are encouraged to listen to their child read and enjoy the book together.
 Communication between the teacher and parent is very important made through the reading record book.

-Bug club, an on line progressive reading scheme including comprehension checks, can be shared at home and is allocated as homework each fortnight.
+Bug club, an online progressive reading scheme including comprehension checks, can be shared at home and is allocated as homework each fortnight.